 FTP is usually used to transfer files between a computer and remote server.
 Web masters use FTP clients on their computer to connect to web servers to publish website stuff, upload and download files.
 You can also configure your computer as a FTP server and use other devices or clients to connect to your computer FTP server.
 Today, even smartphones borrowed this idea.
 Xiaomi is a good example, we can find the FTP transfer feature in its stock file manager app.

 Part 1.
 Setup FTP server on iPhone

 Note that the FTP server IP address is actually your iPhone IP address.
-You can find it from the File Explorer app on iPhone as shown above or manually find out iPhone IP address from Wi-Fi Settings.
+You can find it from the File Explorer app on iPhone as shown above.

 Mac users can connect to FTP server from Finder without the need for any extra software.
-Check out this iPhone and Mac FTP file transfer guide for more details.
+Finder on Mac has the Connect to Server feature allowing users to connect to FTP severs directly.

 Part 3.
-Transfer files between iPhone and Android via FTP
+Transfer files between iPhone and Android via HTTP or FTP